chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 You can find the license file on the project's hosted source repository, and note that sometimes the documentation and design assets may be under a different license than the codebase.

 napari's BSD 3-Clause license is compatible with the majority of the other OSS licenses out there.
-However, if you're unsure about any license clause, raise it along your management chain and they should be able to guide you.
+However, if you're unsure about any license clause, raise it along your management chain, and they should be able to guide you.

 ## OSS Governance ⚖️